Results.

 Uncontested EOCCA bail application allowed; court imposed monetary/immovable security, bonds, sureties, passport surrender and movement restrictions.

-* Criminal procedure – Bail – Economic and Organized Crime Control Act (EOCCA) s.29(4)(d) – bailability of offences involving alleged proceeds or valuable government trophies. * Bail conditions – monetary deposit/share of alleged value, alternative immovable property security, bonds, sureties, surrender of travel documents, movement restriction, verification by Resident Magistrate. * Uncontested bail application – effect on court’s exercise of discretion to admit accused to bail.
+Criminal law — Bail conditions — monetary deposit/share of alleged value, alternative immovable property security, bonds, sureties, surrender of travel documents, movement restriction, verification by Resident Magistrate

 24 December 2021